Sanglorian/orcus/Orcus Monsters - current.md

 > **AC:** 32; **Fort:** 30, **Ref:** 29, **Will:** 31
 > **HP:** 114, **Staggered:** 57
 > **Resist:**&nbsp;radiant 10, **Vulnerable:**&nbsp;psychic 10
-> Mucus Cloud aura 1: Make a secondary attack against any creature that begins its turn adjacent to the aboleth while underwater. *Secondary Attack:* +21 vs Fortitude; the creature is exposed to the aboleth slime affliction.
+> Mucus Cloud aura 1: Make a secondary attack against any creature that begins its turn adjacent to the aboleth while underwater. *Secondary Attack:* +21 vs Fortitude; the creature is exposed to the aboleth slime affliction (see the Afflictions chapter).
 >
 > ‡	**Tentacle** (standard, at-will)
-> Reach 3; +23 vs AC; 4d8+8 damage and make a secondary attack. *Secondary Attack:* +21 vs Fortitude; the target is exposed to the aboleth slime afflication.
+> Reach 3; +23 vs AC; 4d8+8 damage and make a secondary attack. *Secondary Attack:* +21 vs Fortitude; the target is exposed to the aboleth slime affliction.
 > ↗	**Domination Gaze** (standard, at-will)
 > Ranged 10, a creature afflicted with aboleth slime; +23 vs Will; The target is dominated (save ends).
 The aboleth can only dominate one creature in this way at a time.
 If the encounter ends and the target is still dominated, the effect lasts indefinitely, and the dominated creature does not count towards the number of creatures the aboleth can dominate.
 > ⋇	**Hypnotic Pattern** (standard, recharge 4, 5, 6)